Writing Dash Plugins using Dash Hooks

 Adding Callbacks with hooks.callback

 Use the hooks.callback decorator to add callbacks to an app.
-It can be configured in the same way as app.callback and dash.callback.
+It accepts the same parameters as app.callback and dash.callback.

 Here’s an example of adding a callback using hooks.callback.
 This callback outputs a message when a button is clicked.